How Reliable is Language Model Micro-Benchmarking?: Results

 Figure~\ref{fig:seen-results-panel} shows that all methods improve according to all metrics as more examples are selected.
 For each benchmark, there is a micro-benchmark size at which both random sampling baselines become competitive with the other micro-benchmark selection.
 For MMLU, MMLU-Pro, and BBH, this occurs around 250 examples, and for GPQA (a much smaller dataset to begin with), this occurs at 200 examples.
 When selecting this many examples, all MDADs are 2 or less.
 But it is worth noting that when selecting fewer examples, MDADs for all methods are higher.
 Even when the other methods outperform random sampling at smaller dataset sizes, their MDAD values show that they do not always consistently rank models that differ by few points of accuracy.
 Consider, for example, selecting 10 examples from MMLU: tinyBenchmarks (MDAD of 12.5) outperforms random sampling (MDAD of 20) by having a lower MDAD, but this means it cannot consistently distinguish models that differ by fewer than 12.5 points of accuracy on the full MMLU.
 When tinyBenchmarks achieves an MDAD of 2 by selecting 500 examples from MMLU, random sampling also has an MDAD of 2.

-If we were to only use Kendall's tau rank correlation, we would have trouble differentiating most methods from random sampling when selecting between 10 and 100 examples.
+\paragraph{Case study: MDAD better distinguishes micro-benchmarks from random at $\leq$100 examples.} If we were to only use Kendall's tau rank correlation, we would have trouble differentiating most methods from random sampling when selecting between 10 and 100 examples.
+Consider performance on MMLU for $\leq$100 examples (Figure~\ref{fig:seen-results-panel}, left column).
 At these extreme dataset reductions, methods like tinyBenchmarks and stratified sampling by confidence have similar Kendall's tau rank correlations to random sampling, indicating that they all rank models equally well \emph{in the aggregate}.
 But these methods have lower MDADs than random sampling, showing they can more reliably distinguish models that differ by fewer points of accuracy.
+This observation also holds for the other benchmarks.